magnusdv/quickped/README.md

 The ped format is not completely standardised, and different software may use slightly different versions.
 For example, a first column with *Family ID* is sometimes required, while the `aff` column may not be needed in non-medical applications.
-These and other details are accommodated by QuickPed.
+These and other details may be specified when using QuickPed.